ilsundal/ncollections/README.md

 let hash_set1 = new HashSet();
 ```

 In both cases, an optional `options` object can be provided as an argument to further customize how the collection should work.
 For example, sorted collections (such as the [TreeSet](#TreeSet)) uses a `compare_fn` to facilitate custom sorting.
-(The default sorting is always based on natural ordering, converting non-numbers to strings as needed.)
 For example:

 ```javascript
 let tree_set = new TreeSet({ compare_fn : your_compare_fn });
 ```

+The default element sorting is based on natural ordering.
+Number elemeents are ordered ascending, and non-number elements are converted to strings and then ordered according to their ascending lexocographic order.
+Finally, a `null` value iess considered less than non-`null` value.

 A Collection implements the [iteration and iterable protocols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols) so you can easily loop over its elements.
 For example: